avlcodemonkey/luxbar/README.md

 ![Screencap](http://i.imgur.com/0eGzsNt.gif)

 This fork is an attempt to modernize Luxbar by using
+- Native CSS functionality instead of SCSS
-- esbuild for faster builds
+- esbuild for faster builds for production
 - CSS custom properties instead of themes
 - Semantic HTML in favor of CSS classes
 - `rem` units instead of `px`